 IEEE Wireless Communications Professional (WCP) is a credential many of us are considering earning.
-With the approaching 2017 Spring testing window for the IEEE WCET Certification exam, you might be asking yourself, "What are the reasons that I should earn the IEEE WCET Certification?
+The 2017 Fall testing window is now open for the IEEE WCET Certification exam, you might be asking yourself, "What are the reasons that I should earn the IEEE WCET Certification?
 How will it benefit me?"

 Who better to ask than current IEEE WCPs themselves about what they feel are the greatest benefits of IEEE WCET Certification and what were the deciding factors that led them to earn their certification.
 Our findings show that there are three main drivers: